-University Records-FERPA
+D. University Records-FERPA

 The Family Educational Rights and Privacy Act (FERPA) protects students' educational records, including reports made to the Title IX Coordinator, a Deputy Title IX Coordinator or the Office of Community Standards.
 FERPA prohibits the University from releasing these records to persons outside the institution without the student's consent except in response to a lawful subpoena or as otherwise required by law.
-However, if the student is found responsible for violating the Code of Student Conduct-Sexual Misconduct and Interpersonal Violence or in some instances Physical or Mental Abuse or Harm, the University may release the following information to anyone:
+However, in some instances, if the student is found responsible for violating the Code of Student Conduct-Sexual Misconduct and Interpersonal Violence or Physical or Mental Abuse or Harm, the University may release the following information to anyone:

-- Name of the student found responsible (but not the identity of the complainant) - Code of Student Conduct violation - Sanctions imposed as a result of the disciplinary proceedings
+- 1. Name of the student found responsible (but not the identity of the complainant) - 2.
+Code of Student Conduct violation - 3.
+Sanctions imposed as a result of the disciplinary proceedings